cortexrd/Knack-Toolkit-Library/README.md

 -   numeric pre-validation

--   force uppercase
+-   force uppercase on desired fields

--   auto-focus
+-   auto-focus on first field of a form or search field in a table

 -   dropdown selector improvements

 -   kiosk mode

+-   debug window for embedded devices

-All you need to do is copy two files: **KTL_ZeroConfig_ACB.js** and **ktl.css** to their respective panes in your Builder.
+All you need to do is copy two files: **KTL_KnackApp_ACB.js** and **KTL.css** to their respective panes in your Builder.
 If you already have your own code, it will not conflict with the KTL.

 # Features